-It’s inevitable that blunders will creep into your diet, but it’s important to understand where you’re failing.
-This article will cover the top five common reasons your ketogenic diet is not working for you and the how to get back on the right track.
+Blunders will eventually creep into your diet, but it’s important to understand where you’re failing.
+This article will cover the top five common reasons your ketogenic diet is not working for you and how to get back on the right track.

 This typically happens after a period of fasting or when you restrict your carb intake for roughly 2-3 weeks.

 So why exactly does the ketogenic diet promote moving your body into this metabolic state?
 Simply put, there is an abundance of benefits that come from reaching ketosis, one of the most obvious being increased fat oxidation.